Juris-M/jurism-docs/tutorial.rst

 Multilingual citations in a Japanese article
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our second article on whaling is in Japanese, for submission to the Japanese Sociological Review.
+Our second article on whaling is in Japanese, for submission to the *Japanese Sociological Review*.
 The journal has a detailed `style guide <http://www.gakkai.ne.jp/jss/bulletin/guide.php>`_.
 Jurism has implemented this style so, as long as we have the right information in the appropriate fields, we can simply add citations throughout our article and let Jurism do the work of compiling a properly formatted bibliography.

 We will quote the same four sources as we did in the English article.
 We already have an entry for each item in Jurism so can get on with the writing and citing.
-However, we know Dolin's book has been translated into Japanese and we want to cite the translation in the Japanese article.
-We set the item's Language field to "en>ja" and put information about the translation into the item's Extra field as shown below.
+However, we know Dolin's book has been translated into Japanese and we want to cite the translation.
+So we set the item's Language field to "en>ja" and put information about the translation into the item's Extra field as shown below.
 Note that each translator gets a separate <alt-translator> entry, and that the translators' family and given names are divided by double bar characters "||".

 .. image:: ./media/AddingTranslationInfo.png